Weather Highlights of the Late 19th Century (1869-1899)

 August 11 - Today was the third day in a row with a low temperature in the 80s, the first time for this occurrence.
-There have been four other streaks of this length since then: one in 1906, two in 1908 and one in 2013.
+There have been three other streaks of this length since then: in 1906, 1908 and 2013.

 August 13 - 1895's record for most days in the 90s, twenty-three, was broken today when the high reached 90°.
 This number of hot days wouldn't be surpassed for 40 years.
 Today was also the last day of a ten-day heat wave, still one of the lengthiest on record.
 Four of the days had afternoon heat indexes in the 110°-115° range and nine days in a row had lows between 76°-82°.
 This lengthy period of heat and humidity was responsible for the deaths of 1,500 persons in the Mid-Atlantic and Midwestern states.

 November 27 - With a high/low of 72°/60°, today's mean temperature of 62.0 was the mildest in nearly two months (since 9/30).